zachvalenta/jvns.ca/source/_posts/2014-12-28-programming-doesnt-belong-to-men-it-belongs-to-me.markdown

 >  But more interestingly, why is he studying the amalgated C file
 >  instead of, you know, the sources?

-> I think he talks about the acutal .db file?
+> I think he talks about the actual .db file?

 > How would each machine/core's counts know when they are done?
 If he
 > wants a max of a million counts wouldn't each machine have to check